-(2) The difference between the Carrying Value and the Outstanding Principal amount of the loans consists of unaccreted original issue discount ("OID") and loan origination costs.

-(3) Weighted average remaining life is calculated based on the fair value of the loans as of June 30, 2023 and December 31, 2022.
+- (2) The difference between the Carrying Value and the Outstanding Principal amount of the loans consists of unaccreted original issue discount ("OID") and loan origination costs. - (3) Weighted average remaining life is calculated based on the fair value of the loans as of September 30, 2023 and December 31, 2022. - (4) As of September 30, 2023, the weighted average remaining life only reflects the remaining life of the Private Company A Credit Facility.

-The following table presents changes in loans held at fair value as of and for the six months ended June 30, 2023:
+The following table presents changes in loans held at fair value as of and for the nine months ended September 30, 2023: